customink/lambdipy/README.md

 Lamdipy is a tool that allows packaging your python projects for the AWS Lambda environment.
-A lot of the popular python packages (like scipy, numpy or tensorflow) are fairly oversized which makes them a pain to fit into the AWS Lamda package.
+A lot of the popular python packages (like scipy, numpy or tensorflow) are fairly oversized which makes them a pain to fit into the AWS Lamda bundle.

 Lambdipy aims to help with that by providing prebuilt popular packages that are know to be "problematic".